damilolah/RepData_PeerAssessment1/PA1_template.md

 Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

  Create a new dataset that is equal to the original dataset but with the missing data filled in.

+# The devise I used is this: I filled the NAs with the mean for that 5-minute interval.

 ```r